Social web: From the social web to real life

 The way in which individuals share intimate details, and perform tasks such as dating, shopping, and applying for jobs is very different from in previous generations.
 Now, one's preferences, opinions, and activities are routinely shared with a group of friends with whom they may or may not ever meet were it not for the social web.

 Many social websites use online social interaction to create a bridge to real life interaction.
 Relationships are formed between individuals via the internet and then become more personal through other forms of communication.
 An example of this type of interaction is found on eBay: with more than 94 million active users globally, eBay is the world's largest online marketplace, where anyone can buy and sell practically anything.
 This website allows individuals to sell items and other to bid on these items.
 At the end of the auction, the buyer pays the seller; the buyer then sends the purchased product to the winner of the auction.
 The relationship begins on the internet, but extends into real life interaction.
 Ways in eBay facilitates this interaction include Skype, a leading online communications service that enables people to communicate through voice or video online for free. eBay Inc. acquired Skype in 2005 and significantly expanded its customer base to more than 480 million registered users in nearly every country on earth.
-The end result of all eBay transactions is a seller providing the buyer with a product, most commonly via mail: web interaction ending in a real world exchange.
+The result of all eBay transactions is a seller providing the buyer with a product, most commonly via mail: web interaction ending in a real world exchange.